apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

 wildcard entries.
 To apply an SNI based setting on all the server names with a common upper level domain name, the user needs to enter the fqdn in the configuration with a ``*.`` followed by the common domain name. (``*.yahoo.com`` for example).

+For some settings, there is no guarantee that they will be applied to a connection under certain conditions.
+An established TLS connection may be reused for another server name if it’s used for HTTP/2.
+This also means that settings for server name A may affects requests for server name B as well.
+See https://daniel.haxx.se/blog/2016/08/18/http2-connection-coalescing/ for a more detailed description of HTTP/2 connection coalescing.

 .. _override-verify-server-policy:
 .. _override-verify-server-properties:
 .. _override-host-sni-policy:
+.. _override-h2-properties:

 ========================= ========= ========================================================================================
 Key                       Direction Meaning